 Overview of Switzerland's Dairy Industry

-Switzerland is a prominent player in the global dairy market, known for producing high-quality dairy products.
-The industry combines rich traditions with modern innovation, ensuring that Swiss dairy products maintain a strong reputation worldwide.
+Switzerland is a prominent player in the global dairy market, renowned for producing high-quality dairy products.
+The industry seamlessly blends rich traditions with modern innovations, ensuring that Swiss dairy products maintain a strong reputation worldwide.

 Dairy Cattle and Milk Production